-CONSENSUS's Covered Individuals should submit any questions to the Compliance Officer or to his or her supervisor.
+Consensus Covered Individuals should submit any questions to the

+Compliance Officer or to his or her supervisor.

-The Compliance Officer is responsible for implementation and administration of CONSENSUS' Compliance Program, including this Code of Business Ethics and Conduct.
-An employee who has a question regarding the applicability or interpretation of the Code should direct the question to the employee's supervisor or to the Compliance Officer in person, in writing, via email, or by telephone.
-Correspondence relating to the Code or other Compliance issues should be marked "CONFIDENTIAL."
+The Compliance Officer, Michael Sherman - who can be reached at (856) 762-2469 or via email at consensuscompliance@consensushealth.com) - is responsible for implementation and administration of Consensus Compliance Program, including this Code of Business Ethics and Conduct.
+A Covered Individual who has a question regarding the applicability or interpretation of the Code should direct the question to the Covered Individual's supervisor or to the Compliance Officer in person, in writing, via email, or by telephone.
+Correspondence relating to the Code or other Compliance issues should be marked "CONFIDEN-TIAL."